bikash-b/micro-fed/README.md

 ![A typical micro frontend technique](https://github.com/bikash-b/micro-fed/blob/master/assets/Micro%20frontend%20architecture.png)

+## Prerequisites

+To design and develop micro frontend, you must have idea on following,

+* HTML, CSS and JavaScript
+* How a forntend works in a client-server architecture
+* Monolithic architecture
+* Any one framework/library i.e Angular, React.js or Vue.js
+* Node and NPM
+* Webpack and Babel

+To start working on micro frontend, you must have following environment

+* Node.js ( latest stable version i.e 12.16.1 )

 ## How to use

 As the starter project is ready to use, follow the below steps to start with micro frontends.